joephinderink/SharePortation-Protocol--SPP-/policy/README.md

 Contains information about an agency's programs, with links to policy documents, and a list of providers and data specs/APIs/endpoints/fields that the program applies to over a certain time frame in its [Requirement](#requirement) data feed in the `required_data_specs` section.

 Unique combinations for data specs, specific providers, vehicle types, policies, and dates (past, current, or future) can be defined.
-For example an agency can define MDS version 1.2.0 and GBFS 2.2 for Provider #1 in a pilot with beta endpoints and optional fields, MDS version 1.2.0 for other providers without beta features starting a month from now, and MDS version 1.1.0 for Provider #2 with docked bikeshare.
+For example an agency can define  SPP version 1.2.0 and GBFS 2.2 for Provider #1 in a pilot with beta endpoints and optional fields,  SPP version 1.2.0 for other providers without beta features starting a month from now, and  SPP version 1.1.0 for Provider #2 with docked bikeshare.

 ```jsonc
 // ...